-10.2.
-Is your LIHEAP program audited a nnually under the Single F Audit Act and OMB Circular A-133?
-Xes ☐ No

-Describe any audit findings rising to the level of material weakness or reportable condition cited in the A-133 audits, Grantee monitoring assessments, inspector general reviews, or other government agency reviews of the LIHEAP agency from the most recently audited federal fiscal year.
-(Document referenced: Statewide Single Audit Report for the Year Ended August 31, 2022 (issued Feb 2023 - Report No. 23-315)
+Audi 10.2.
+Process Is your LIHEAP program audited annually under the Single Audit Act and OMB Circular A-133?
+10.2 if yes, describe your auditor selection process.
+The State Auditor's Office (SAO) is responsible for carrying out the duties of the Single Audit an OMB A-133.
+The SAO currently outsources this portion of the statewide audit to the audit firm Colifton Larson Allen (CLA).
+10.3 Describe any audit findings rising to the level of material weakness or reportable condition cited in the A-133 audits, Grantee monitoring assessments, inspector general reviews, or other government agency reviews of the LIHEAP agency from the most recently audited federal fiscal lear.
+(Document referenced: statewide Single Audit Report for the Year Ended August 31, 2023 (issued Feb 2023 - Report No. 24-318)